dmcken/dmcken.github.io/_posts/2024-12-24-Secure-Mikrotik-RouterOS-ISP.md

 If you want to see what ports Mikrotik uses and the matching ports: https://help.mikrotik.com/docs/spaces/ROS/pages/103841820/Services

+`IP->Services` section controls the core management interfaces available on the router.
+Common services that would be enabled:
+* api(-ssl)
+* ssh
+* winbox
+* www(-ssl) - REST API

+These services can be isolated in their own VRF for connectivity to a OOB network.

 ### Hiding services

 Sometimes you want to keep running a service but not expose it